What is Hospice Care?

 What is Hospice Care for Veterans?

 Hospice care for veterans should be as, if not more, dignified as any other care service.
 We Honor Veterans is a program of the National Hospice and Palliative Care Organization (NHPCO) which collaborates with the Department of Veterans Affairs (VA).
 We Honor Veterans recognizes veterans and their families as special members of the community and offer the Hospice-Veteran Partnerships (HVP) program, a national program of the VA Hospice and Palliative Care Initiative.
-For more information about this organization and what they provide for veterans and their families, click here.

 FAQs Regarding Hospice Care